How to write a financial aid appeal letter (with example)

 With this said, there are two ways that you may be able to receive a reevaluated need-based financial aid package:

-- There was a mistake on your FAFSA or other financial aid form
+- There was a mistake on your FAFSA or other financial aid form (like the CSS Profile)

 - Your family’s financial aid situation has changed since you submitted your financial aid forms due to dramatically increased medical expenses or a parent loses their job.